 The zoo features a petting zoo where guests can feed and pet barnyard animals, extensive boardwalks for excellent animal viewing, and beautiful butterfly gardens throughout the grounds.
 Animal encounters, such as feeding a giraffe or meeting a greater one-horned rhino, are available for an additional fee.

 👉 Local Tip: The zoo is not very large and food from the concession stand is candidly lackluster.
-So I recommend planning for a half-day visit in the morning and then heading to Downtown Sanford for lunch.
+So I recommend planning for a half-day visit in the morning and then heading to Downtown Sanford for lunch and exploring some of the other top things to do in Central Florida.

 Discovery Cove is unlike any other amusement park.
 It is part aquarium, part all-inclusive resort, and part waterpark.
 The whole family can spend the day relaxing in the water and snorkeling with tropical fish.
 Discovery Cove has limited capacity and all food and drinks are included, so once you book your ticket, planning is a breeze.
 You can book add-on packages to have a one-of-a-kind experience with your favorite animal.